-Simultaneously, Photographs 1930-1943 presents itself as a chronicle of daily life in Buenos Aires in the 1930s that opposes the modern proposals of the time, such as the photographs of Horacio Coppola and Grete Stern.
-Highlighting the ways of life in the city, the work delves into the infamous decade, a historical period that begins with the first civic-military coup of the 20th century in Argentina, characterized by corruption and electoral fraud.
+At the same time, Photographs 1930-1943 is a visual record of daily life in Buenos Aires during the 1930s.
+It contrasts with the modernist visions of the time, such as the photographs of Horacio Coppola and Grete Stern, by focusing on the realities of everyday people.
+The work also highlights a key historical moment: the "infamous decade," a period marked by Argentina’s first civic-military coup of the 20th century, alongside corruption and electoral fraud.

 Asunción Casa Editora